openESG-gmbh/documentation/docs/rest-api/authentication.md

 # Authentication

+The authentication is based upon the OAuth 2.0 client credentials flow.

 You'll need your registered OAuth 2.0 application's `client_id` and `client_secret`.

 Then you can get an access token by sending a request to `POST /o/token/`.
+This gives you an access token, which is valid for 1 hour.

 ## Example (cURL)